notfixingit3/wireguard_pihole/README.md

 # SSH User
 Make sure you can ssh and sudo -s into your VPN before tne next step.
 If you need to use a different username, uncomment and set ansible_user in the host file.

+# External Firewall: like Digital Ocean Firewall, Azure Inbound Ports, AWS Security Groups
+You will need to open the following
+  * UDP > Port 443
+  * TCP > Port 8443
+  * TCP > Port 22
+  * Make sure to adjust these if you change any of the port settings in the vars file

 # Ansible local files
 Edit hosts file and change IP to your new VM Public IP